ixchats/ixchats-linux/README.md

 `app/functions/web_gear/store/promotion2.php` - hardcoded adimage valid link i.imgur.com, i67.tinypic.com
-`app/views/layout/classic/src/footer/foot.php` - uses weserv.nl which is a image cache and resize service, using Cloudflare CDN wtf is "O-Bot - xat Bot Service Provider" in `app/views/layout/panel/src/navbar/nav.php`?? wtf is <script>location="../"</script> in both index.html and index.php in cgi-bins?? cgi-bins is about InnovaStudio (https://InnovaStudio.com)???
+`app/views/layout/classic/src/footer/foot.php` - uses weserv.nl which is a image cache and resize service, using Cloudflare CDN wtf is "O-Bot - xat Bot Service Provider" in `app/views/layout/panel/src/navbar/nav.php`?? why the fuck is there `<script>location="../"</script>` in both index.html and index.php IN EVERY FOLDER in cgi-bins?? cgi-bins is about InnovaStudio (https://InnovaStudio.com)???

 why tf is `app/views/terms.php` the only thing to include https://rxat.wiki/? lol